Set up ads

 3. Select Settings.

-4. Clear the checkbox under Auto-generated assets for responsive search ads.
+4. Clear the checkbox under Auto-generated assets for Responsive Search ads.

 5. Select Save.

-Edit your auto-generated assets for responsive search ads settings
+Edit your auto-generated assets for Responsive Search ads settings

 2. Select the appropriate campaign(s).